hwdsbcommons/bp-d2l/README.md

 `example.com/groups/TEST-GROUP/admin/edit-details`

 There should be a tab labelled **Course**.
 Click on this tab.
 You should then be able to select a D2L course to connect to a BuddyPress group.

+Membership of the group does not sync automatically.
+If users are added to the course after the initial connection, you'll need to hit the re-sync button to sync new members.
+When users leave a course, they need to be manually removed from the BP Group.

+Used in tandem with the BP GroupBlog plug, this also provides a way to create a blog for your course.